 - Send out an invite which explains the concept (feel free to crib off this web site) and lays out the guidelines for making a freak flag.

 - Provide some music and some food (you can ask people to bring music and/or food too).

-- Download the viagra dominican republic "FREAK" stencil, print it, and cut it out on the dotted line.
+- Download the cialis dosage online a href "FREAK" stencil, print it, and cut it out on the dotted line.
 (You might want to trace the stencil onto something stronger than printer paper first, and then cut it out.
 Cardboard and a box knife or an exacto knife works well.)
 If you have a lot of people coming, you might want to make several stencils.
 Ask everyone to use this stencil somewhere on their flag.

-- Have each person you invite bring along whatever individually meaningful things they want to bring to cialis no prescription decorate their own flag with.
+- Have each person you invite bring along whatever individually meaningful things they want to bring to discount cialis 32 decorate their own flag with.

 - In addition, have each person you invite bring a bunch of one kind of decorative material to share with everyone else.
 (E.g. don't just bring enough pebbles or glitter paint for you, bring enough for everyone!)
 You can get materials from craft stores, recycling bins, the dump, a local park, wherever sounds good...just bring enough material so that at least a couple other people could use it too.

 - Designate a place to put shared materials, and make sure everyone can access it.

 - Have a parade!

 - Take pictures of everyone with their freak flags (or just the freak flags themselves).
 Submit them via the contact page to the Freak Flag Gallery.
 Don't forget, once people send in pictures of their freak flags, they are also able to join our FYFFH Online Community, where they can comment on people’s flags, find and connect with other freaks, organize virtual or IRL parades, and play our FYFFH game!

 - Consider making a group for your party participants in the online FYFFH community, so that people can stay connected and buying viagra in malaysia play the FYFFH game together if they want to.